rll/proctor/readme.markdown

 # Usage

-This program is only stored in a local repository on heli2, and its repository is not hosted anywhere online.
+This program is hosted on gihub.

 Supposing you can get a copy, you have a try by entering the following commands: